Gilbert Mamery: Marketing genius

 By 1950, and already married for the first time, Gilbert wanted to own a radio station, but his limited financial resources made this all but impossible.
 He persuaded four wealthy businessmen in town to back him up in the purchase of an ailing radio station, which he renamed WTIL-AM, or Radio Útil ("útil" meaning "useful" in Spanish, and a pun based on the station's call letters).
 He eventually bought the other investors' share in the station and became the sole owner.

 At the same time, Gilbert positioned his radio station as the primary marketing vehicle for promoting shows at local theaters (the Riera, Yagüez and San José theaters in town).
 Some of these shows were merely showings of Spanish and Mexican musical films, which were major attendance draws at the time; other were live act shows which Gilbert first announced, and later became a promoter of.
 Gilbert would do partial live airings of the first show of any show run (first via telephone line, which was unheard of at the time, then using remote equipment), verbally describing the movie if a film was being shown.
 These partial airings would almost guarantee sell out crowds for the other performances.
 Gilbert would also be a pioneer of radio contests and giveaways in Puerto Rico.

 Due to his success as a promoter, Gilbert would be the primary concert promoter in western Puerto Rico.
 He made a barter agreement with Prinair, the local commuter airline, as to bring acts to the city that would not otherwise be shown there, in exchange for advertising the airline.
 The most notable of these performers was Raphael, who stayed at Gilbert's home while in Mayagüez, while the house was mobbed by screaming fans who even climbed to the roof to get a glimpse of their idol).

-Gilbert also composed a few boleros, most famous of which is "Fracaso" ("Failure", aka "Qué Poco Duró", or "How Little Did It Last").
+Gilbert also composed a few boleros, most famous of which is "Fracaso" ("Failure", "Qué Poco Duró", or "How Little Did It Last").